 At an elevation of 12,840 feet, Summit Lake Park anchors the high-altitude end of Denver’s Mountain Park system and is the headwaters of Bear Creek.
-A road to the top of Mount Evans is typically accessible from Memorial Day to Labor Day and provides stunning views of Colorado’s highest peaks.
+A road to the top of Mt.
+Blue Sky is typically accessible from Memorial Day to Labor Day and provides stunning views of Colorado’s highest peaks.

-Summit Lake Park’s 160 acres are surrounded by National Forest and the Mount Evans Wilderness area.
+Summit Lake Park’s 160 acres are surrounded by National Forest and the Mt.
+Evans Wilderness area.
 Fees charged to access the park and road help maintain services and facilities at this high altitude.

 A short growing season makes life a challenge for the park’s slow-growing tundra wildflowers.
 Park visitors are asked to stay on trails to avoid adding to their challenging environment.
 Look for “spring” in early July at this elevation, with fall following quickly by mid-August.
-By September, the Road to Mount Evans summit is closed but access to the park is maintained until major snowstorms impact safety and prohibit travel.
+By September, the road to Mt.
+Blue Sky summit is closed but access to the park is maintained until major snowstorms impact safety and prohibit travel.

 An accessible trail offers a short hike to the Chicago Lakes Overlook where park visitors can enjoy spectacular mountain views.
-The Summit Lake parking area provides access to climb Mount Evans or fish in the high alpine lake.
+The Summit Lake parking area provides access to climb Mt.
+Blue Sky or fish in the high alpine lake.
 Mountain goats and Rocky Mountain Bighorn Sheep may also be spotted throughout the park.
 Cross-country travel on the tundra is prohibited and park visitors are asked not to feed or follow wildlife onto the tundra.